 24.12 We will bear all reasonable costs associated with the notification of a Data Breach Statement under clause 24.10 arising from a Data Breach directly caused or contributed to by negligent or wrongful acts or omissions on Our part.

 25. Governing Law

-This Agreement will be governed by and construed according to the law of NSW, Australia.
-The parties irrevocably and unconditionally submit to the non-exclusive jurisdiction of the courts and tribunals of that State and waive any right to object to proceedings being brought in those courts or tribunals.
+This Agreement will be governed by and construed according to the law of the state of New South Wales, Australia.
+The parties irrevocably and unconditionally submit to the non-exclusive jurisdiction of the New South Wales courts and tribunals of that State and waive any right to object to proceedings being brought in those courts or tribunals.

 26. Entire Contract

 To the extent permitted by law, in relation to its subject matter, the parties intend and agree that this Agreement: